Ulises-Islas/curso_node-02_bases_ts/README.md

-This project have been create by following the "Node JS: De cero a experto" By Fernando Herrera's Udemy Course
+This project have been create by following the "Node JS: De cero a experto" Udemy's Course By Fernando Herrera

 To run this project you need to install all the dependencies with
 ```